saeedcrypto2025/my-next-repo/README.md

     number = random.randint(1, 100)
     attempts = 0

-    print("🎲  I have chosen a number between 1 and 100.
+    ("🎲  I have chosen a number between 1 and 100.
 Try to guess it!")  between

     while true  :
       try : castom1